 I have two published novels, FEBRUARY FLOWERS, a coming-of-age story of two Chinese university students, and BEAUTIFUL AS YESTERDAY, a story of mother-daughter relationship set in the San Francisco Bay Area.

 My new novel, SONG OF THE DAISIES, is nearly completed after five years of researching, writing and editing.
-It’s about a Chinese-American woman with a tormented past returning to China to investigate her brother’s mysterious death, and, in the process of it, discovering family secrets and reclaiming herself.
+It’s about a young woman in the States, when called back to her native China by the arrival of a mysterious letter, must deal with her estranged father’s illness, investigate her brother’s death, and ultimately confront the demons of her past.

 I have published many short stories, essays, book reviews on leading publications, such as Granta and The San Francisco Chronicle.
 Inspired by my two children, I’ve recently started to write stories for children.

 Please visit my blog, where I write about my reading, writing, and China, my birth country.

 “Fan Wu is an exciting storyteller with an original take on the disarray of family history and American culture, and, ultimately, how we manage to define ourselves.
 BEAUTIFUL AS YESTERDAY is a story with intelligence, insight, and heart.”

 – Amy Tan, bestselling author of The Joy Luck Club

 “A book for the new millennium.
 Told half way between here and there, BEAUTIFUL AS YESTERDAY holds a mirror to America as much as it tells us about contemporary China…Fan Wu tells tales of modern Chinese women without mythologizing or romanticizing their lives.
 Her stories are foreign and familiar all at once, her writing beautiful and spirited…”

 – Sandra Cisneros, bestselling author of House on Mango Street